CALL FOR PRESENTATIONS

 Preparing Successful Proposals

-- Does the presentation inform environmental educators about proven practices, push the leading edge of the profession, and motivate the pursuit of excellence?
+- Proposal explains how the session will inform environmental educators about proven practices, push the leading edge of the profession, and/or motivate the pursuit excellence

-- How well does this proposal deliver positive, solution-oriented outcomes supported by research and/or program evaluation?
+- Proposal raises important questions or delivers positive, solution-oriented outcomes supported by research and/or program evaluation

 How to Submit a Proposal

-Proposals must be submitted online.
-You may find it helpful to download this form and use it to draft your proposal.
-Then save the form on your computer, and transfer the information to the online submission system.
+Proposals must be submitted online by 11:59 p.m. on March 24, 2015.
+You may find it helpful to download a blank form from the NAAEE website and use it to draft your proposal.
+Save the form on your computer, and then transfer (cut and paste) the information to the online submission system.

 You must have an NAAEE account and be logged in on the NAAEE website before you can submit a proposal.
-Note: All individuals associated with your proposal will also need to have an NAAEE account before you will be able to add them to your online proposal.
+Note: Each individual associated with your proposal needs to have an NAAEE account before you can add his or her name to your online proposal.